(Also known as Euphausiacea superba)

-It also contains naturally occurring astaxanthin and Vitamin E which provide antioxidant protection to the oil itself, preventing rancidity.
+It also contains naturally occurring astaxanthin that provides antioxidant protection to the oil itself, preventing rancidity.

 Krill Oil is the most bioavailable source of Omega 3, offering a unique composition of EPA and DHA mostly carried on phospholipids (with fish oil it is carried on fatty acids)and esterified astaxanthin .
 Krill Omega 3 phospholipids contain mostly phosphatidylcholine with EPA/DHA attached There are a total of 69 choline containing phospholipids in Krill compared to 7 in Omega 3 fatty acids

 Krill oil appears to be better absorbed than fish oils so supplementation should be 2/3 that of Omega 3 fish oil to account for its increased bioavailability.

 Krill oil also naturally contains small amounts of omega 6 and 9 providing an excellent balanced oil supplement.

 To find out more about Omega 3 (EPA and DHA) and what they are needed for please click here.

 Krill oil markedly outperformed conventional fish oil DHA/EPA triglycerides in human double-blind trials for premenstrual syndrome/dysmenorrhea and for normalizing blood lipid profiles showing a change in bloating, weight gain, breast tenderness, swelling, irritability and joint pain.